 There is no specific formula for calculating spousal support.
 Instead, state law, specifically Connecticut General Statutes §46-B-82, details the following multiple factors a court must consider when ruling on alimony:

 When deciding on alimony, a court can give some of these factors more weight than others.
-Working with an effective lawyer can help ensure the court considers an individual’s specific circumstances when awarding spousal support.
+Working with an effective lawyer in Guilford can help ensure the court considers an individual’s specific circumstances when awarding spousal support.

 If both spouses waived their rights to alimony in the divorce agreement, neither party can return to court to seek spousal support in the future.
 However, where alimony is ordered, there must be a substantial change in circumstances to warrant a modification of alimony.